 - B vitamins (found in most meats, organ meats, oily fish and eggs)

-- Probiotics (such as goat kefir or fermented vegetables)
+- Probiotics (like fermented vegetables)

-- Sulfur-rich foods (eggs, cabbage, broccoli, cauliflower and Brussels sprouts)
+- Sulfur-rich foods (eggs, cabbage, broccoli, cauliflower, and Brussels sprouts)

-- Omega-6 fatty acids (poultry, eggs, flaxseed and hempseed)
+- Omega-6 fatty acids (poultry, eggs, flaxseed, and hempseed)

 - Omega-3 fatty acids (mackerel, freshly ground hemp and flaxseed).